hkust-taco/invalml/README.md

 2. The test cases for InvalML and the inference algorithm can be found in an `invalml` folder in the MLscript tests.
 3. The [web demo](https://anonymous8538.github.io/780/) offers a convenient way to compile and run InvalML programs directly in the browser, eliminating the need for the toolchain dependencies.
 The results of compilation, such as type checking, can be viewed in the web demo.

-The type checker is our main contribution, while the web demo illustrates the reusability of our main project.
+The type checker is our main contribution, while the web demo illustrates the reusability of our project.
 We do not provide a command-line tool specifically for compiling an MLscript file.

-This documentation contains the evaluation instructions for the main type checker and the web demo.
+This documentation contains the evaluation instructions for the type checker and the web demo.
 We also introduce the implementation of our algorithm and provide a user guide for the web demo.

 ### 1.1 List of Claims